Why ipv4 versus ipv6?

 It also begs the question: Could we have updated to a ipv8 protocol?

-Some frame-protocols and all routers would have to be updated.
+Some frame-protocols and edge routers would have to be updated.
 But this would be a normal part of the ways systems are upgraded.
-Routers and servers/PC could quite fast be upgraded to be able to run a dual stack, but this might not everywhere be enabled (if for example the ATM router did not yet implement RFC2492).
-But the moment the router was updated, it could have enabled the new protocol.
-It would also have been a small change to change DNS resolvers to use AAAA records by default, which could use ipv6 AND ipv4 addresses.
+Routers and servers/PCs could quite fast be upgraded to be able to enable this extension, but this might not everywhere be enabled (if for example the ATM router did not yet implement RFC2492).
+But the moment the router was updated, it could have enabled the new protocol extension.
+It would also have been a small change to change DNS resolver libraries to use AAAA records by default, which could use ipv6 AND ipv4 addresses.
 Routers could have simply have enabled ipv8, without any problems or any breaking backwards compatibility whenever ready.
+This because existing traffic works as it did before, and this silent upgrade would have been done without anybody actually useing it.
+This is not th same as “Flag Day”, since it does not require everything to be updated, and it also works if only the end-points are upgraded.
+Even if not all end-points are upgraded: It would work with most services, especially if almost all servers would enable it.
+Servers would still deploy ipv4 adresses, since they would have to be reachable for all clients, but once most existing servers would have enabled the extension, any ipv4x client would not experience any problems.

 In fact: many changes in internet protocols happened this way.
 SMTP used to deliver mail to the A record of a system, until MX gave the option to administrators to specify priority.
 People used IMAP and only used IMAPs if this was supported and enabled.
 STMP uses Enhanced SMTP, and STARTLS if supported and enabled.